 Before the ending of Discovery season 2 sent the titular starship into the far future, the Trek franchise gave us a quick glimpse of what that world might look like, but even further ahead.
 The future-jaunt in “Calypso” actually seems to happen past the point where Discovery is jumping; the short takes place sometime in the 33rd century, where a war has been raging for at least ten years involving the something called the “V’draysh” and the humans who settled on Alcor IV.
 But who are the V’draysh?
 According to the writer of the episode — award-winning novelist Michael Chabon — the word “V’draysh” is a transmogrification of the word “Federation.”

 On Instagram last year, Chabon confirmed that “V’draysh” is a syncope of “Federation.”
 How did this happen?
 Did he outright say that the V’draysh are the future version of Federation?
 Yes and no. Here’s what went down.
 In November 2018, Chabon posted a behind-the-scenes shot of the sombrero Zora gives Craft in the episode.
-In one of the comments, a fan asked Chabon “Is “Vdraysh” a syncope of Federation?”
+In one of the comments, writer and That Shelf EiC Will Perkins asked Chabon “Is “Vdraysh” a syncope of Federation?”
 Chabon replied with a trophy emoji and said “Bonus points for syncope.”

 Syncopes creating huge plot points happen a lot in Star Trek.
 Remember when super-advanced aliens thought the Voyager space probe was called V’ger in Star Trek: The Motion Picture?
 How about in the episode “The Omega Glory,” when a group of space patriots called “Yangs” really means “Yankees” as in, “Americans?
 (Michael Chabon also has an essay called “The Omega Glory” in his 2009 book Manhood For Amateurs, for what it’s worth.)